Thrakrien/Thrakrien/README.md

 ###

-<p align="left">I'm Calebe from Brazil<br><br>- 🔭 I'm working as Data Scientist in Autoglass Brasil<br>- 📚 I'm currently learning MLOps, Machine Learning Architecture and Cloud Computing<br>- ⚡ In my free time, I read sci-fi and theology books.
+<p align="left"><br>- 🔭 I'm working as Data Scientist in Autoglass Brasil<br>- 📚 I'm currently learning MLOps, Machine Learning Architecture and Cloud Computing<br>- ⚡ In my free time, I read sci-fi and theology books.
 Also passionate about music and playing league of legends.

 </p>